 Clinical trials are one type of medical research.
 They gather data on the safety and effectiveness of new drugs and therapeutic devices.
 They can be funded by government agencies, such as the National Institutes of Health or the Department of Veterans Affairs, medical institutions, foundations and biotech or pharmaceutical companies.
 A drug or medical device must go through several trials before it’s sold to consumers.

-“The ultimate goal is to gather information and have a better understanding of the disease process or treatment effect so we can help others,” says David Schopfer, a cardiologist and health services researcher at the San Francisco VA Healthcare System.
+“The ultimate goal is to gather information and have a better understanding of the disease process or treatment effect so we can help others,” says Dr. David Schopfer, a cardiologist and health services researcher at the San Francisco VA Healthcare System.

 Drugs and devices typically have to go through four phases of clinical trials and get approval from the FDA before they can come to market.
 The FDA also needs to approve any trial before it can begin.
 Any study run out of a medical center will also need to secure approval from the facility’s Institutional Review Board, which protects patients’ rights.